ubports/click/doc/hooks.rst

    For the optional Trigger key, see below.

- * A Click package may include a "hooks" entry in its metadata (exact format TBD).
+ * A Click package may include a "hooks" entry in its manifest (exact format TBD).
 If present, it must contain a mapping of keys to values.
 The keys are used to look up ``*.hook`` files with an equal Hook field (see above).
    The values are symlink target paths used by the package manager when